Login

 It’s all about creating an environment where they feel connected and supported.

-Tips for working with teenagers
+Tips for Working with Teenagers

 Teens are like most other (human) groups.
 They crave social connections and want to feel loved, valued and meaningfully connected.
 That said, there are some unique characteristics of teenagers you should consider in your program design and leadership: